Federal Court of Justice on Nullity Action Against Expired Patent

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-If a patent is no longer in force, it can no longer be challenged with a nullity action.
-This was clarified by the Federal Court of Justice with a ruling on July 21, 2022 (Ref.: X ZR 110/21).
+Once a patent is no longer in force, it can no longer be challenged with a nullity action.
+This was clarified by the Federal Court of Justice with its ruling of July 21, 2022 (Ref.: X ZR 110/21).

-In the underlying case, an association filed a lawsuit against a patent because it believed it violated § 2 para.
-2 sentence 1 no. 3 PatG and therefore should not have been granted.
-While the proceedings were still pending before the Federal Patent Court, the patent expired because the patent owner did not pay the annual fee for maintaining the patent.
-As the patent was therefore no longer in force, the Patent Court dismissed the lawsuit.
+In the underlying case, an association sued a patent, claiming it violated § 2 paragraph 2 sentence 1 no. 3 of the Patent Act and therefore should not have been granted.
+During the proceedings before the Federal Patent Court, the patent lapsed because the patent holder did not pay the annual fee to maintain the patent.
+Since the patent was thus no longer in force, the Patent Court dismissed the action.

-The plaintiff appealed against this, but was unsuccessful before the Federal Court of Justice.
-The judges in Karlsruhe stated that the lawsuit for annulment of a patent is designed as a popular lawsuit, thus granting anyone the opportunity to challenge a patent.
-The background is that there can be a general interest in withdrawing unjustly granted protection rights.
-However, this general interest no longer exists when the patent, as in this case, is no longer in force.
-Then, a nullity action is only admissible if the plaintiff has a need for legal protection, according to the Federal Court of Justice.
+The plaintiff appealed against this, but was unsuccessful before the Federal Court of Justice (BGH).
+The judges in Karlsruhe stated that the action for the declaration of nullity of a patent is designed as an actio popularis, allowing anyone to challenge a patent.
+The background is that there can be a general interest in withdrawing unjustly granted protective rights.
+However, this general interest no longer exists if the patent is no longer in force, as in the present case.
+In such a case, a nullity action is only permissible if the plaintiff has a need for legal protection, according to the BGH.

-Attorneys experienced in commercial legal protection can advise on matters of patent law, trademark law, copyright law, and competition law.
+Attorneys experienced in industrial property protection can advise on patent law, trademark law, copyright law, and competition law.